DHTMLX/docs-diagram/docs/api/editor/changegridstep_event.md

 ### Description

-@short: fires after the value of the grid step has been changed
+@short: Fires after the value of the grid step has been changed

 ### Usage